 People throw around words like empathy and compassion, but they fail to demonstrate these positive virtues in real-life situations.
 Their actions speak otherwise.

 People who aim for leadership positions should feel empathy and compassion towards others, especially those struggling in their lives.

 They need to be more person-focused when it comes to subordinates and people (in general) who work in lower positions.

 Empathy is one’s ability to feel what the other person is going through.
 Most people show sympathy, which is nothing more than lip service.

-When you sympathize with another person, what you’re saying is “I’m sorry about your whole situation, I feel bad, but I’m not going to do anything about it”.
-Sounds blunt but it’s true.
+When you sympathize with another person, what you’re saying is, “I’m sorry about your whole situation, I feel bad, but I’m not going to do anything about it.”
+It sounds blunt, but it’s true.
 It’s more like belittling the other person.

 Even in your relationships, you will be more valued and respected if you can feel your partner’s emotions.
-Few of the ways in which you can develop empathy and compassion are as follows:
+A few ways you can develop empathy and compassion are as follows: